-How to Become A Successful Keynote Speaker In 9 Steps
+How to Become A Successful Keynote Speaker In 2022: 9 Step Guide

 If any of the above describes you, you’ve come to the right place.
-To learn more about what keynote speaking is, and how you can become a great guest speaker keep reading.
-Our goal is is to accompany you on your journey of becoming a successful keynote speaker.
+If you want to learn more about what keynote speaking is, and how you can become a professional keynote speaker keep reading.

 What Is A Keynote Speaker